knative/docs/eventing/samples/github-events/README.md

   if you need to create one.
 - [Docker](https://www.docker.com/) installed and running on your local machine, and a Docker Hub account configured (you'll use it for a container registry).
-- The core Knative eventing core installed.
+- The Kubernetes cluster also has Knative eventing core installed.
 You can install with:
   ```shell
   kubectl apply -f https://storage.googleapis.com/knative-releases/eventing/latest/release.yaml
   ```